kjamessoda/Morphmet/README.md

 We are happy that you are here.

 ## Subscribing to Morphmet
-__This page is not the mailing list__; it just describes Morphmet in a more accessible location.
+__This page is not the mailing list or forum__; it just describes Morphmet in a more accessible location.
 Morphmet is currently administered through Google Groups.
 You can find instruction on joining a Google Group at the following website: https://support.google.com/groups/answer/1067205?hl=en.
 Here are some things to keep in mind as you go through the process of joining:

 1) You will need a Google Account to find and join Morphmet.
 Instructions on creating a Google Account can be found at this website: https://support.google.com/accounts/answer/27441?hl=en